Frequently Asked Questions

 1. What is RidgeGate?

-RidgeGate is a mixed-use sustainable community that spans over 3,500 acres in Lone Tree, Colorado.
+RidgeGate is a mixed-use sustainable community that spans over 3,500 acres on the east and west sides of I-25 in Lone Tree, Colorado.
 What makes RidgeGate unique is our dynamic blend of urban and open.
 In fact, over a third of RidgeGate’s land area will be permanently dedicated to open space, parks, trails and preserved land.
 It’s a healthy balance with residential neighborhoods and retail villages, office districts and cultural amenities, including the Lone Tree Arts Center and the new Lone Tree Library.
 RidgeGate will grow carefully, with a long-term commitment to walkability, livability, access, amenities and scale.
-RidgeGate is a walkable community smartly connected to the current RTD Southeast Light Rail line and its coming expansion of three more stations, under construction in 2016-2018, which helps residents and workers reduce their dependence on cars.
+RidgeGate is a walkable community smartly connected to the RTD Southeast Light Rail line, which helps residents and workers reduce their dependence on cars.
+In fact, three new light rail stations will come to the RidgeGate community in spring 2019 with the completion of the RTD Southeast Light Rail Extension project.
 Our distinct urban amenities, combined with open space, bluffs, parks, and mountain views, make RidgeGate a community designed for health, wellness, and peace of mind.

 2. Where is RidgeGate located?